heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Turns out there's a company out there called Amazon.com - and they've been having a similar problem.
 Amazon sells things on their website too, and users can add and remove things from their cart.
 Amazon has lots of servers spread out across the world.
 They also have quite a few customers.
 They need to ensure their customers' carts are robust: if/when servers fail or lose communication with one another, a "best-effort" should be made to display the customer's cart.
 Amazon acknowledges that failure, latency, or HyperLoop-traveling users can cause inconsistent cart data, depending on which server you ask.
 How does Amazon resolve these issues?

 ## Dynamo
 Amazon built DynamoDB {% cite Dynamo --file langs-consistency %}, which is basically a big distributed hash table.
-In other words, it's a hashmap spread across multiple computers.
-A user's cart would be stored as a value under the user's username as the key. (`{'james': {'candle', 'skateboard'}}`) When a user adds a new item to her cart, the cart data is replicated across a multiple machines within the network.
-If the client changes locations then performs another write, or if a few machines fail and later recover, it's possible for different machines to have different opinions about the state of a given user's cart.
+I won't go into the details of DHTs, but let's imagine Dynamo as a hashmap, replicated across multiple servers.
+A user's cart is stored as a value under the user's username as the key. (`{'james': ['candle', 'skateboard']}`) When a user adds a new item to her cart, either the entire cart or this update is sent to every other server (or, replica).
+Since, say, a network cable can fail, one replica may have *inconsistent state*: a different view of the universe (a shopping cart, in this case) than every other server.

-Dynamo has a rather unique way of dealing with these types of conflicts.
+Dynamo has a rather unique way of dealing with these types of inconsistencies.
 Since Dynamo always wants to be available for both writes and reads (add/removes, viewing/checkouts, resp) it must have a way of combining inconsistent data.
 Dynamo chooses to perform this resolution at read time.
-When a client performs a `get()` on the user's cart, Dynamo will take the multiple conflicting carts and push them up to the application!
+When a client performs a `get()` on the user's cart, Dynamo will query multiple servers for the cart data, for redunancy's sake.
+Dynamo recognizes the inconsistent state and will take the multiple conflicting carts and push them up to the application!
 Huh?
 I thought Dynamo resolves this for the programmer!?
-Actually, Dynamo is a generic key-value store.
+Actually, Dynamo is a rather unopinionated key-value store.
 It detects inconsistencies in the data - but once it does, it simply tells the application (in this case the application is the shopping cart code) that there are some conflicts.
 The application (shopping cart, in this case) is free to resolve these inconsistencies as it pleases.

 How should Amazon's shopping cart procede with resolution?
 It may be fed two cart states like so: